automategreen/www/sensorhub/faq.md

 ### When will my Sensor Hub ship?

-> Our goal is to begin shipping pre-orders in late 2016.
+> Our goal is to begin shipping pre-orders in mid 2017.
 Because of all the unknowns with developing a new product, we cannot promise a ship date, but we will try our best to stay on schedule.

 ### Will Automate Green provide updates of the project's progress?